miso231/ansible-demo/README.md

 ## Setup your environment
 * [Install ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) (version <= 2.9.x is currently supported)
 * Deploy test hosts in your infrastructure
+  * Ubuntu Server 22.04 is used in this demo
   * Add your SSH key to the the hosts
   * Ensure you have SSH connectivity to them from your laptop
 * Alter inventory file `inventory.yml` with your hosts configuration